blindrelay/blindrelayclient/README.md

 End-to-end encryption groups are created simply by inviting other users to a group via email addresses.
 Group members can be invited as publishers, subscribers, or both.

-Group formation occurs as follows in the blindrelay Windows 10 app (either by using the GUI or watched folders):
+Group formation occurs as follows in the blindrelay Windows 10 app:
 1. General group settings are set and member invitee email addresses are specified.
 2. The group AES 256 encryption key is randomly generated (using CSRNG) and group member invitees get invited by a SignalR and/or an email (optional) invitation.
 3. Upon acceptance, group members receive the AES key via the member's RSA 4096 public key.